Paranjoy-Hazarika/From-Zero-Python-Problems/Contact List Manager/README.md

 ## Note

 - Contact names must not be empty
-- Phone numbers must be valid integers
+- Phone numbers must:
+  - Contain only digits
+  - Be positive numbers
+  - Be between 7 and 10 digits long
 - Use Ctrl+C to terminate the program at any time
 - The contact list is stored in memory and will be cleared when the program exits